What does 'Bad Content Type' mean in Site Audit?

 Missing Content-Type: A response lacking a

-header entirely, leaving the content type ambiguous.HTTP/1.1 200 OK
+Content-Typeheader entirely, leaving the content type ambiguous.HTTP/1.1 200 OK

-header is crucial for proper content rendering, security, and SEO performance.
-By following best practices and regularly auditing your HTTP headers, you can prevent the negative impacts associated with incorrect or missing Content-Type
+In summary, correctly setting the Content-Type header is crucial for proper content rendering, security, and SEO performance.
+By following best practices and regularly auditing your HTTP headers, you can prevent the negative impacts associated with incorrect or missing Content-Type headers.